emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 **<emsdk root directory>/upstream/emscripten/**.
 The examples below will depend on finding files relative to that location.

-.. note:: In older emscripten versions the directory structure was different: the version number appeared, and the backend (fastcomp/upstream) did not, so you would use something like **<emsdk root directory>/emscripten/1.20.0/**.
+.. note:: In older emscripten versions, the directory structure was different: the version number appeared, and the backend (fastcomp/upstream) did not, so you would use something like **<emsdk root directory>/emscripten/1.20.0/**.